sebe324/Digit-Guesser/README.md

 - Neural Network 🛠️
   - Calculating all the weights, values and biases 🛠️
   - Setting random values to each weight ✔️
-  - Loading learning data from images :x:
+  - Loading learning data from images 🛠️
   - Loading and saving weights to a csv file ✔️
   - Network learning :x:
 - Misc 🛠️